President & CEO

 Dion believes in fostering open and positive working relationships at all levels of the organization and being the champion for quality care and services.
-Dion’s passion for the values of Ocean View are what he believes to be the cornerstone of the work.
+Dion’s passion for the values of Ocean View and The Birches are what he believes to be the cornerstone of the work.
 Ask what the values mean to him and he’ll tell you: “They are innate to me.
 They fit perfectly with who I am and how I want to live.
 I treat every client, volunteer and employee like they are my family.
 They are important to me and I need them to understand that I will work hard to make life better for those we are privileged to serve.”

 In 2005 he was elected as the President of the Special Care Emergency Preparedness Association of Nova Scotia, which is a not-for-profit association focusing on Emergency Preparedness and Management for the Continuing Care sector of the Nova Scotia Health System.
 In this role, he works closely with other Long-Term Care facilities to ensure they are prepared for all emergencies making the system safer for all residents.
 He also works closely with the Department of Health and Wellness, EMO NS, Department of Community Services, Office of the Fire Marshal and other stakeholders in this field.

-Innovation & Accountability Leader
+Interim Director of Innovation & Accountability

 Director of Finance